Saratoga, New York

-Saratoga is located on the eastern border of the county and is located east of Saratoga Springs, and is bordered by Saratoga Lake and the Hudson River.
+Saratoga is located on the eastern border of Saratoga County and is located east of Saratoga Springs, and is bordered by Saratoga Lake and the Hudson River.

 The town sends students to Saratoga Springs City School District, Schuylerville Central School District, and Stillwater Central School District.

 History

 The name may derive from the Iroquoian se-rach-ta-gue or sa-ra-ta-ke, which the early Dutch settlers rendered as "Sarachtoge".
 A second early version of the name is, "Saraghtogo" but the origin remains unproven and thus uncertain.

 The location was first settled at the end of the 17th century as "Fort Saratoga".
 Saratoga soon became contested land between British and French colonial forces, and the village of Saratoga (now Schuylerville) was destroyed by the French in 1745 during King George's War.

 Saratoga was originally a district of Albany County stretching from north of the Mohawk River to Northumberland, including lands for six miles on both sides of the Hudson River.
 In 1775, the three districts were Ballstown, Halfmoon, and Saratoga.

 It is best known as the location that British General John Burgoyne surrendered to American General Horatio Gates at the end of the Battles of Saratoga on October 17, 1777, often cited as the turning point for the United States during the American Revolution.
-The two battles took place in the town of Stillwater to the south, but the final 10 days of encampment and the actual surrender ceremony took place in Saratoga (Schuylerville).
+The two battles took place in the town of Stillwater to the south, but the final 10 days of siege and the actual surrender ceremony took place in Saratoga (Schuylerville).

 In 1788, an act was passed organizing towns in place of districts and Stillwater was created from the Saratoga District, making four towns in what would become Saratoga County.
 These four mother towns were subdivided into the present 19 towns.
 The original town of Saratoga included the modern-day towns of Easton, Northumberland, Moreau, Wilton, portions of Greenfield and Corinth, and the city of Saratoga Springs.
 The first loss of territory was in 1789 to the town of Easton (now in Washington County).
 In 1798, the towns of Corinth, Greenfield, Northumberland, Moreau, and Wilton split from the town of Saratoga.
 In 1805, a narrow strip in the southwestern part of Saratoga was annexed to the town of Malta.
 In 1819, the town of Saratoga Springs was formed from the rest of the western part of the town of Saratoga.
 Later, this would become the city of Saratoga Springs.

-The Saratoga Race Course, in the adjoining city of Saratoga Springs, is the oldest operating horse-racing course in the USA.
+The Saratoga Race Course, in the adjoining city of Saratoga Springs, is the oldest operating horse-racing course in the US.